SpenBot/node-pg-test/README.md

 # NOTES

-  - the first place you should look is index.js (default main for node) in the node-express-pg
+  - the first place you should look is index.js (default main for node) in '/node-express-pg'
   - then checkout the routes, you'll notice they use pool.query
   - pool comes from 'pg' in db/connection.js, where the connection to the database is logged and confirmed.
-  - when you start index.js you should see 'Database Connection Success' message.
-Thats from db/connection.js, but since index.js uses the routes, and the routes uses connection.js, we get that message (...I think)
+  - cfg sets environment variables, and models aren't utilized yet.

   - this uses JavaScript ES6 promises
     - promises are functions that can be chained to asynchronous functions, like http requests